1homas/Ansible_AWS_EC2_Instance/README.md

     export AWS_SECRET_KEY='wJalrXUtnFEMI/K7MDENG/bPxRfi/EXAMPLE+KEY'
     ```

-3. Run the Ansible playbook:
+1. Run the Ansible playbook:

     ```bash
     ansible-playbook playbook.yaml
     ```

-4. SSH to your new running instance
+1. SSH to your new running instance:

     > ⚠ Replace the `{hostname}` with the dynamically assigned public IP address!